ericbuehl/pyaqualink/README.md

 The program will accept commands from a specified serial port, or stdin.

-Most commands are implemented, except for:
+Most commands are implemented, except for some, such as:

+* PUMPLO
-* CLEANR
+* WFALL
-* SPA
+* SOLHT
-* SPAHT
+* SOLTMP

 Aux dimmer control is not implemented.